lue-bird/elm-language-server-rs/README.md

 - inline GLSL blocks

 ## not sure (Please give me feedback on this)
+- configuring a custom elm compiler path.
+Is there an established way to set it, preferably something like an environment variable outside of LSP configuration?
+(If there is, I will support it)
 - switch to `position_encoding: Some(lsp_types::PositionEncodingKind::UTF8)`.
 This makes source edits and parsing easier and faster at the cost of compatibility with lsp clients below version 3.17.0.
-Is that acceptable? (leaning towards yes)
+Is that acceptable? (leaning towards yes).
+  Also validate if elm --report region column
 - adding necessary imports when autocompleting vs making it a separate code action vs nothing vs ? (leaning towards separate code action)
 - show function parameter names (leaning towards no, as they are often confusing if they are curried, reveal non-exposed variant patterns, have more parameters than the type suggests, are undescriptive etc)
 - add code actions like "expose (including variants)", "inline", "inline all uses" (leaning towards no as it is fairly complicated, though it it very useful for sure)
+- show all module exposes when hovering `(..)` (only if I have time and there is interest)
 - your idea 👀

 ## TODO
+- be more graceful around string and char content highlighting
+- prepare errors inline on request and init
 - add suggestions for expose-imported variables and types
+- do not suggest exposed/module-declared members when local module-declared/binding has the same name
 - incremental reparsing
-- show errors inline
 - support elm projects with non-root `elm.json`
 - support `tests/`
 - support when the `elm.json` changes
+- do not support goto definition on let declaration name

 ## setup for developing
 Rebuild the project with